 Weylandts began as a traditional furniture manufacturer in Windhoek Namibia, in 1964.
-Today the store has seven retail showrooms in South Africa and one in Melbourne, Australia.
+Today the store has eight retail showrooms in South Africa and one in Melbourne, Australia.

 The Weylandts aesthetic, initiated by Edgar Weylandt then later refined and curated by his son Chris Weylandt, marries Scandinavian design-mindedness with an African heartbeat.

 There is a blurring of influences and geographical boundaries in a global mix of handcrafted elements, sourced from designers and makers from all corners.